 Hot roots occur because the heat from your scalp causes the colour at the roots to develop faster than the colour on the mid-lengths or ends, so the colour at the roots has a lighter colour than the rest of the hair.

 Hot roots can also occur if you select a lighter colour on your previously coloured hair.
 The lightening process exposes naturally occuring warmth in your hair.
-Remember that “colour can not lift colour,” so if you have a permanent colour in your hair, you won’t be able to achieve a lighter colour result by changing to a lighter permanent colour (you would need to do a lightening process to lift out the older, darker colour pigments before you can achieve a lighter colour result).
+Bear in mind that colour can not lift colour – meaning that if you have a permanent colour in your hair, you won’t be able to achieve a lighter colour result by changing to a lighter permanent colour (you would need to do a lightening process to lift out the older, darker colour pigments before you can achieve a lighter colour result).

 Know your limitations when going lighter.
-Say no to hot roots.
 Select colour within 2 levels of your natural colour, or a colour which is darker than your already coloured hair to avoid hot roots.

 How to avoid hot roots?

 Careful Colour Selection: We recommend colour changes which are no more than 2 levels lighter or darker than your current colour.
 Moderate colour changes, especially when lightening your hair help to avoid the hot root effect.
 Our online Colour Consultation will only select colours which are within 2 levels of your current colour, meet your hair goals and compliment your natural colour undertones.
 If your hair is already coloured lighter than your natural hair colour, choose a colour which matches your existing colour, do not attempt to go lighter at home.

 Hairdressers know that you really need the right tools for true salon results at home.

 Using a tint brush lets you apply colour with precision and avoid layering colour layering or banding.